Here is our simple 8 step guide on how to advertise a job effectively, and attract and retain talented candidates for

 It is important to remember that a well-written advert distributed across the right advertising channels is likely to attract a reasonable number of good quality candidates who are currently in work and only tentatively looking.
 Therefore, it is critical that you manage the recruitment campaign efficiently if you do not want to lose good candidates throughout the process.
 This is both annoying and unnecessary, especially when there are free recruiting platforms out there to help you.
-If you want to see how these FREE platforms work and how they can benefit you, check out this link to get an online demonstration of the market leader.

 The other important aspect of managing the recruitment campaign effectively is all about protecting your corporate brand.
 A poorly managed campaign can lead to delays in the recruitment process, which can negatively affect your candidate experience.

 When you consider the real cost of making a bad hire is likely to be £30 – £60k after you factor in initial recruiting costs and time, induction and training, salary, impact on the business and other staff members, you start to realise the importance of performing proper due diligence and behavioural and cultural assessments.

 Last but not least, always record and measure how you did on each recruitment campaign!
 Keep a record of each job advert, where you advertised it, the amount of response you had, the number of interviews and the time that it took you to get to offer.
 This will help you to pinpoint where your process could be improved, and replicate campaigns that perform well in future.

 Over 98% of all business owners believe that the recruitment of new staff is by far the single most important facture for effective company growth.
 Get it wrong and it can kill an organisation, but get it right and you can enjoy the rewards of your endeavours.